aws-powertools/powertools-lambda-typescript/docs/features/batch.md

 #### Using item schema only

 When you want to focus on validating your payload without dealing with the full event structure, use `innerSchema`.
-We automatically extend the base event schema for you, reducing boilerplate while still validating the entire record.
+We automatically extend the base event schema for you, reducing boilerplate code while still validating the entire record.

 Available transformers by event type: